Sociology & Anthropology

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Sociology & Anthropology, too.
-About 2.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Sociology & Anthropology.
+About 5.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea